mkieblesz/bcg/README.md

 ## Improvements

-* django rest framework or django class based views
+* use django rest framework or django class based views or split into 3 views
+* make 404 always json
-* more tests for validation
+* more tests for validation and model methods
+* handle security issues - static files

 ## Requirements